henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 Events.
 Because of this, YANG Telemetry characteristics that address security requirements, such as Visibility and Resilient YANG Subscriptions, are addressed in this document.

-The definition of YANG Telemetry is based on the following existing terminology:
+The definition of YANG Telemetry is based on the following terminology:

 Data Node Value:

 : Defined in CoMI as the value assigned to a data node instance.
 Data node values are serialized into the payload according to the rules defined in section 4 of {{-yangcbor}}.
+Changes in Data Node Values are conveyed via data node updates referred to as Update Records.

 Update Record:

-: A single YANG data item in a Series of YANG Notifications or YANG Notification Bundle Messages conveying the changes to a YANG datastore's module's Data Node Values.
+: Defined in {{-yangpush}}, in the context of Concise YANG Telemetry, an Update Record composes a single YANG data item in a Series of YANG Notifications or YANG Notification Bundle
+Messages conveying the changes to a YANG datastore's module's Data Node Values.

 Resilient Subscription:

-: A YANG Subscription used to create Concise YANG Telemetry that continues to function in a given scope of CoMI Clients, or discoverable homes (see CoAP Call Home, respectively), if the current receiver of Concise YANG Telemetry is rendered unavailable.
+: A subscription {{-yangnote}} used to create Concise YANG Telemetry that continues to function in a given scope of CoMI Clients, or discoverable homes (see CoAP Call Home, respectively), if the current receiver of Concise YANG Telemetry is rendered unavailable.